JanSharp/VRCCustomInteractsAndPickups/notes.md

   - [ ] also for when it goes out of range?
   - [ ] also a different one for when there's already one in range but another comes in range and takes priority?
 - [ ] measure update performance, similar to how lockstep update performance is measured
-  - [ ] test without any interactive objects nearby
+  - [ ] test without any interactable objects nearby
-  - [ ] test with a few interactive objects nearby
+  - [ ] test with a few interactable objects nearby
-  - [ ] test with many interactive objects nearby
+  - [ ] test with many interactable objects nearby
 - [ ] make auto hold actually not rely on the InputDrop event but instead
-- [ ] option to make interactable objects only interactive when in front of the player.
+- [ ] option to make interactable objects only interactable when in front of the player.
 Not necessarily in view, but most likely in view
 - [ ] the forward vector is not actually the index finger, it's like idk 30 degrees angled upwards.
 Yea, deal with that, idk
 - [ ] prevent being able to pickup the same pickup with both hands